staxrip/staxrip/md/test-build.md

 - every job is always processed in a new staxrip instance
 - if the subtitle source is a container like MP4/MKV StaxRip checks the forced and default option
 - when staxrip demuxues subtitles it writes _forced to the filename and set the forced flag when it picks up the demuxed subtitles
+- when the source is a container like MP4/MKV the forced and default audio flags are applied

 #### Updated Tools